History

 Ongoing Impact & Community Engagement

-Throughout its history, JASRI has served as an important bridge between cultures, facilitating dialogue, cultural exchange, and educational programming that deepen Rhode Island’s connection to Japan.
+Throughout its history, JASRI has served as an important bridge between cultures.
+Today, JASRI continues to promote understanding between Japan and Rhode Island through:

 -